pammikoundi/CSProject1/README.md

 •Class details seperate from To-Do list-✅

-•Location and Room Number-Implemented using text box can change if need be
+•Location and Room Number-✅ Implemented using text box

 To-Do-List